 - o.
-Current Curriculum Vitae; - p.
-Proof of identity (may have been completed as part of human resource appointment process); - q.
-National Police Check and Working with Children Check; - r.
-Passport and copy of relevant visas (international applicants only); - s.
-International police check (international applicants only); - t.
-Medicare Benefit Schedule provider number and Pharmaceutical Benefits Scheme prescriber number (if relevant); - u.
-Evidence of collaborative arrangement (privately practicing nurse practitioner); - v.
-Current job and person specification reflecting scope of practice; - w.
-Declaration from the applicant authorising the 'Credentialing Committee' or representative to contact previous employers/colleagues; - x.
+Current Curriculum Vitae - p.
+Proof of identity (may have been completed as part of human resource appointment process) - q.
+National Police Check and Working with Children Check (in accordance with the Criminal and Relevant History Screening Policy) - r.
+Passport and copy of relevant visas (international applicants only) - s.
+International police check (international applicants only) - t.
+Medicare Benefit Schedule provider number and Pharmaceutical Benefits Scheme prescriber number (if relevant) - u.
+Evidence of collaborative arrangement (privately practicing nurse practitioner) - v.
+Current job and person specification reflecting scope of practice - w.
+Declaration from the applicant authorising the 'Credentialing Committee' or representative to contact previous employers/colleagues, and - x.
 Credentialing committees may seek further information relating to a clinician's capability and suitability to practice by conducting internet searches.